Board of Directors

 Charlie Steele has been a below-knee amputee since 1990.
 Before retiring from IBM, he held numerous management positions during his 28 years of service.
 He was a support group leader in New York City for 14 years and currently serves as chair of the Amputee Coalition Peer Support Committee.
 Steele is a peer visitor/trainer and served on the National Consumer Advisory Panel for the Limb Loss Research & Statistics Program (LLRSP).
 He is also an advocate for literacy and mentor programs and enjoys the arts, reading, writing, traveling and health/fitness.

-Susan Stout is the Interim President/CEO of the Amputee Coalition.
-Susan has over twenty years of experience as a lobbyist working mainly on health care reform and health care access issues, prior to starting her lobbying career Susan served as Director of Nursing at Tracy Municipal Hospital in Minnesota and as Community Health Administrator for Minnesota's Freeborn County.
-She has been with the Amputee Coalition two and a half years working in Government Relations, Communications and Peer Support.
+Susan Stout is the interim president & CEO of the Amputee Coalition.
+Susan has over 20 years of experience as a lobbyist, working mainly on healthcare reform and healthcare access issues.
+Prior to starting her lobbying career, Stout served as director of nursing at Tracy Municipal Hospital in Minnesota and as community health administrator for Minnesota's Freeborn and Redwood Counties.
+She has been with the Amputee Coalition since January 2011 as the chief communications officer and director of government relations, and most recently heading the Peer Support programs as well.

 Science & Medical Advisory Committee (SciMAC)